prasquin/AirPi/docs/usage.md

 + `enabled` specifies whether or not the output plugin is enabled.
 + `calibration` specifies whether or not user-defined calibration functions should be applied to raw data.
-+ `metadatareqd` specifies whether or not metadata should be output by the plugin (if it is capable of doing so).
++ `metadata` specifies whether or not metadata should be output by the plugin (if it is capable of doing so).
 + `outputDir` specifies the directory where the output plugin should save any output file(s).